U.S. Citizenship for an Adopted Child

 If the adopted child does not qualify for a Certificate of Citizenship when being admitted to the U.S., you may still apply for one if your child satisfies the eligibility requirements.
 You must follow different processes to apply for a Certificate of Citizenship, depending on whether the adopted child resides inside or outside of the United States with the U.S. citizen parent.

-- The child must have at least one U.S. citizen parent (by birth or naturalization).
+- Have at least one U.S. citizen parent (by birth or naturalization); and

-Note: Please refer to the Form N-600 filing instructions for information about required evidence, fees, and where to file.
-You do not need to file Form N-600 for an adopted child that:
+Please refer to the Form N-600 filing instructions for information about required evidence, fees, and where to file.

-The Certificate of Citizenship will show the date that the child met all the conditions under INA 320 as the date the child derived U.S. citizenship.
+The Certificate of Citizenship will show the date the child met all the conditions under INA 320 as the date of citizenship.

-Note: On the Form N-600K, an applicant may request a specific USCIS office or preferred city and state for interview, as well as a preferred interview date that is at least 90 days after filing the Form N-600K.
-After USCIS receives and processes the form, USCIS will send an appointment notice to the family to appear for an interview at a domestic USCIS field office on a particular date.
+On your Form N-600K, you may request a specific USCIS office or preferred city and state for interview, as well as a preferred interview date that is at least 90 days after filing the Form N-600K.
+After we receive and process the form, we will send you an appointment notice to appear for an interview at a domestic USCIS field office on a particular date.

 The Certificate of Citizenship will show the date the child takes the Oath of Allegiance as the date of citizenship.
-If the oath was waived, then the date of citizenship will be the date USCIS adjudicated the Form N-600K.
+If we waive the Oath, then the date of citizenship will be the date we adjudicated the Form N-600K.

 Children of Military Service Members and U.S. Government Employees

-- USCIS cannot mail Certificates of Citizenship outside the United States except in cases involving military members stationed overseas or when the dependent child of a military member stationed overseas is granted citizenship under section 322 of the INA.
+We cannot mail Certificates of Citizenship outside the United States, except in cases involving service members stationed abroad or when the dependent child of a service member stationed overseas is granted citizenship under section 322 of the INA.

 Children Who Already Have a U.S. Passport

-- USCIS may deny the application if the child already has a U.S. passport.
+- Deny the application if the child already has a U.S. passport; or

-- USCIS may approve the application on a case-by-case basis if you include evidence showing that DOS revoked the U.S. passport and that the child no longer holds a U.S. passport.
+- Approve the application on a case-by-case basis if you include evidence showing that DOS revoked the U.S. passport and that the child no longer holds a U.S. passport.

-If you file a Form N-600, Application for Certificate of Citizenship for an adopted or biological child, USCIS may approve it even if the child has a U.S. passport.
+If you file Form N-600, Application for Certificate of Citizenship, for an adopted or biological child, we may approve it even if the child has a U.S. passport.
 Unlike Form N-600K, Form N-600 is not an application for citizenship.
 It is an application for a Certificate of Citizenship for a person who is already a U.S. citizen.

-*NOTE: The information on this page is meant to be a general guide.
-The charts provide an overview of citizenship issues related to adopted children and this page is not a definitive policy document.
-The facts of individual cases will be reviewed and adjudicated on a case-by-case basis.
+The information on this page is meant to be a general guide.
+The charts provide an overview of citizenship issues related to adopted children, but this page is not a definitive policy document.
+We will review and adjudicate the facts of individual cases on a case-by-case basis.
 This page is not intended to, does not, and may not be relied upon to create any right or benefit, substantive or procedural, enforceable at law or by any individual or other party in removal proceedings, in litigation with the United States, or in any other form or manner.